EvaMaeRey/ggplot2-extension-cookbook/README.md

 stat\_\* user-facing functions.

-Regarding focus on stat\_‘s *versus* geom\_’s functions, I take a geom\_\* -first approach, because they are more commonly used in layman’s ggplot builds.
+Regarding focus on stat\_‘s *versus* geom\_’s functions, I take a geom\_\* -first approach, because these functions are more commonly used in layman’s ggplot builds.
 I suspect we find geom\_\* functions to be more concrete descriptions of what the creator envisions for her plot, whereas stat\_\* function names may feel a be more ’adverbial’ and nebulous in their description of rendered output.
-Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical plots, but later feels like a more intuitive description of the resultant plot.
-Between these two options, the preference for the geom\_ is evident in the user data;
-on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
-Of course, stat\_\* constructions are quite flexible and expressive, and therefore the topic is of course covered.
+Consider that ggplot(mtcars, aes(wt, mpg)) + stat\_identity() and ggplot(mtcars, aes(wt, mpg)) + geom\_point() create identical plots, but later seems much more descriptive of the resultant plot.
+Between these two particular options, the preference for the geom\_point is evident in the user data; on Github, there are 788 R language files containing ‘stat\_identity’ whereas a staggering 261-thousand R language files contain ‘geom\_point’.
+Of course, stat\_\* constructions are quite flexible and expressive, and more seasoned ggplot2 users use them with great fluency, and therefore the topic is covered.

-Finally, most of the code is at the ‘R for Data Science’ level, and not ‘Advanced R’ level, which hopefully will afford greater reach.
-While object oriented programming (OOP) gets top billing in many extension materials, but many folks that *are* fluent in ggplot2 might *not* know much about OOP.
-So, I try to see what can be accomplished with little emphasis on OOP and ggroto.
+Finally, most of the code is at the ‘R for Data Science’ level, and not ‘Advanced R’ level, which I hope will afford greater reach.
+While object oriented programming (OOP) gets top billing in many extension materials, but many folks that *are* expert users of ggplot2 might *not* know much about OOP.
+I see what can be accomplished with little emphasis on OOP and ggroto.

-I think it is important for extenders to recognize that ggplot2 objects are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made.
-The ggplot plot building syntax allows users to make changes to the overall plot specification incrementally In other words the `+` operator allows us to modify the the ggplot2 object.
+Reader, I do think it is important for you to recognize that ggplot2 objects are not, of course the rendered plot, but rather a plot specification (of global data, aesthetic mapping, etc) that result from the declarations the user has made.
+But I think you’ve probably made this realization very early on in your ggplot2 journey already.
+You know that the ggplot plot building syntax allows users to make changes to the overall plot *specification* incrementally.
+In other words the `+` operator allows us to modify the the ggplot2 object.
 And the ggroto system allows changes to the ggplot2 specification from outside the ggplot2 package too — from extension packages.

-The composition of the extension pieces will look different from what you will see in the wild to make definition of the ggproto objects as concise and high-level as possible — and close to *ignorable* for those put off or nervous about OOP methods.
+For those who have dipped your toes into extension, the composition of the extension elements will look different from what you will see in the wild.
+Specifically, I try to define ggproto objects in as concise and high-level a way as possible — and as close to *ignorable* for those put off or nervous about OOP methods.

 For example defining the object StatCoordinate looks like this: